imrushi/imrushi.github.io/content/posts/go-basics-and-a-dash-of-clean-code.md

 {{< /code >}}
 <!-- prettier-ignore-end -->

-2. Multi-line comments: Multi-line comments are enclosed within `/*` and `*/` and can span multiple lines.
+2. **Multi-line comments**: Multi-line comments are enclosed within `/*` and `*/` and can span multiple lines.
 They are commonly used for documenting larger sections of code, writing package-level documentation, or providing more detailed explanations.

 <!-- prettier-ignore-start -->
 {{< code language="go" title="Multi-line comment" expand="Show" collapse="Hide" isCollapsed="false" >}}